freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

 the servers during the install, you will receive a pre-install error reminding you that it must be turned off before the installation can proceed.

-Likewise, SecureBoot is not fully supported by QubesOS, and cannot be used with *SecureDrop Workstations*.
+Likewise, SecureBoot is not fully supported by Qubes OS, and cannot be used with *SecureDrop Workstations*.

 For instructions on how to enable or disable the SecureBoot feature for your